michaela10c/connectome-fidelity/README.md

 across the embedding but no discrete separation between high- and low-performing models.
 The higher variance at n=50 (± 0.150 vs ± 0.078 at n=10) reflects a smooth spread in
 representational fidelity across the ensemble, not the presence of distinct subpopulations.
+This is notable in contrast to Lappalainen et al. (2024), who projected raw voltage responses to naturalistic video and found discrete mechanistic clusters (e.g. T4c splitting into three groups with qualitatively different direction selectivity solutions).
+The two analyses ask different questions — theirs whether models implement direction selectivity via different circuit mechanisms (**yes**), ours whether models produce different ordinal stimulus geometries (**no**) — and the results are compatible: the Flyvis ensemble explores diverse parameter configurations and tuning mechanisms, but
-This mirrors the Experiment 2 result; taken together, both experiments confirm that the CC ensemble implements a single coherent representational strategy across all 50 trained solutions.
+***the representational geometry over stimulus space remains stable***.
+This mirrors the Experiment 2 result; taken together, both experiments confirm that uniform representational geometry is a robust property of the connectome constraint across both stimulus sets.

 ---